TMJ Disorder

 Jaw Joint Anatomy

 The jaw joint contributes to the speech and chewing characteristics of the mouth.
 The jaw joint is the area where the lower jawbone and temple bone meet.
 This joint allows the lower jaw bone, which is the only movable bone of the facial bones, to move.
 The jaw joint has a complex structure.
 Here, muscles, fibers, cartilage discs, and lower and upper jaw bones work in harmony and balance.
-In case of deterioration of this harmony, the problems of the jaw joint will inevitably begin.
+Therefore, in case of deterioration of this harmony, the problems of the jaw joint will inevitably begin.

 Signs and Symptoms